-- 1. a.
+- a.
 Completion of one of the eligible English-taught bachelor's degree programmes that are (comparable to those) offered by UAS, or - b.
-Completion of one of the eligible bachelor's degree programmes including proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 94 + minimum sub scores 22 (Reading, Listening and Speaking) and 24 for Writing, or - Cambridge ESOL: Equal to CAE-C/C1 Advanced or CPE-C/C2 proficiency, or - Cambridge BEC Higher/C1 Business Higher: Minimum grade C, or - CEFR test results: English course/test results at C1 (overall C1, sub-scores minimum B2.2) level taken at any national accredited university of applied science or research university within the EU/EEA.
+Completion of one of the eligible bachelor's degree programmes including proficiency in English at CEFR level C1 overall C1 (sub-scores at least B2.2), to be proven by: - IELTS: minimum overall score 7.0 and minimum sub-scores 6.5, or - TOEFL (iBT): minimum overall score 95 + minimum sub scores 22 for Reading and Listening, 23 for Speaking, and 24 for Writing, or - Cambridge ESOL: Equal to CAE-C/C1 Advanced or CPE-C/C2 proficiency, or - Cambridge BEC Higher/C1 Business Higher: Minimum grade C, or - CEFR test results: English course/test results at C1 (overall C1, sub-scores minimum B2.2) level taken at any national accredited university of applied science or research university within the EU/EEA.
 All aspects of the language must be tested (reading, writing, listening and oral skills).

-Students who want to follow the Dutch-taught part-time MScBA Master in Management after the Pre-master Programme do not have to meet the English language requirement.
+Students who want to follow the Dutch-taught part-time MScBA Master in Management after the Pre-master Programme do not have to meet the English language requirement, however they will only be eligible for admission to this one programme.

-- 2. Applicants from a UAS in the Netherlands must have a Grade Point Average (GPA) of the entire bachelor programme of 7.5 or higher upon completion of the bachelor or before the programme reaches capacity, whichever occurs first. - 3.
-Applicants from a Dutch WO programme in the Netherlands must have a Grade Point Average (GPA) of the entire bachelor programme of 7.0 or higher upon completion of the bachelor or before the programme reaches capacity, whichever occurs first. - 4.
+- 2. Applicants from a UAS in the Netherlands must have a Grade Point Average (GPA) of the entire bachelor programme of 7.5 or higher upon completion of the bachelor or before the programme reaches capacity, whichever occurs first.13 The grade point average will be calculated over the last three years of the bachelor programme, unless adding the first year grades are to the advantage of the applicant. - 3.
+Applicants from a Dutch WO programme in the Netherlands must have a Grade Point Average (GPA) of the entire bachelor programme of 7.0 or higher upon completion of the bachelor or before the programme reaches capacity, whichever occurs first.1 - 4.
 Applicants with a non-Dutch bachelor's degree must submit the results of a GMAT exam with a minimum score of at least 600.